pasqualerossi/42-Piscine/C00 - C07 Piscine Projects/c06/README.md

 - Temporary Variables

 ## Projects
-- EX00 - Print the name of a program
+- EX00 - Print the Name of a Program
-- EX01 - Print parameters of a program
+- EX01 - Print Parameters of a Program
-- EX02 - Print parameters of a program in reverse
+- EX02 - Print Parameters of a Program in Reverse